-The following chart shows the level of claim experience available for the first accident year of the 2017 Scheme (i.e. accidents occurring between 1 Dec 2017 to 31 Dec 2018) as at 30 Sep 2021.
+The following chart shows the level of claim experience available for the first accident year of the 2017 Scheme (i.e. accidents occurring between 1 Dec 2017 to 31 Dec 2018) as at 31 Dec 2021.
 The key points for this accident year are:

-- ▶ 100% of accidents have already occurred; - Around 99% of expected statutory benefit claims have been lodged (some allowance remains for late claims); - The 26 week benefit entitlement period for at-fault and not at-fault minor injury claims has ended for all claims; - Around 25% of expected claims for damages (Part 4 MAIA) are yet to be made damages claims account for approximately 65% of total expected claims costs; - The key 2017 Scheme milestones which will trigger lodgements of claims for damages have occurred for all claims occurred in the first accident year.
+- ▶ 100% of accidents have already occurred; - Nearly 100% of expected statutory benefit claims have been lodged; - > The 26 week benefit entitlement period for at-fault and not at-fault minor injury claims has ended for all claims; - Around 23% of expected claims for damages (Part 4 MAIA) are yet to be made damages claims account for approximately 65% of total expected claims costs; - The key 2017 Scheme milestones which will trigger lodgements of claims for damages have occurred for all claims occurred in the first accident year.
 However, the lack of settlement experience for these claims continues to create uncertainty in assessing the financial performance of the 2017 Scheme.